Roadway Safety Leadership Academy

 The Roadway Safety Leadership Academy will begin in August 2025 in Milwaukee, Wis., where participants will meet one another as well as program mentors during a reception organized in conjunction with the Midyear Meeting.
 Participants also will be expected to participate in the Association’s Midyear committee and council meetings.

-In September 2025, a leadership-specific class will convene over two days in person at a central location within the U.S. That class will include an assessment of personal strengths based on the CliftonStrengths StrengthsFinder program.
+In September 2025, a leadership-specific class will convene over two days in-person at a central location within the U.S. The class will include an assessment of personal strengths based on the CliftonStrengths StrengthsFinder program and strategic planning for leaders.

 Parts 3-8: October-March